Cozyx213/ANHSLINK2/README.md

 cd to the folder and then in your terminal , python manage.py runserver <ipconfig>

-A react frontend is found at https://anhslink.netlify.app/ but this is still not fully functional yet.
+A react frontend is found at https://anhslink.netlify.app/ but this it is still not fully functional yet.